b3dgs/lionengine/README.md

 Inputs and outputs are also available, with an easy keys retrieval, mouse movement...
 Management of music file are also available (_Wav_, _Midi_, and more using plug-ins, such as _Sc68_ and _Lds_).
 Windowed, full-screen and applet formats are fully supported, with a complete frame rate control.

-In its current version, the engine greatly simplifies the development of __Platform__, __Strategy__ and __Shoot'em Up__ games, and also __Network__ layer.

-Since the version 6, it supports __Android 1.5__ *(API 3)*.
+It supports __Android 4.0__ *(API 14)*.
 The only change to perform is the gameplay part, as the '__mouse__' and '__keyboard__' concepts are different on Android.
 Everything else is fully compatible and does not require any changes.

-Since the version __7__, it includes an abstract editor that should allow to write easily a dedicated levels editor for your game.
+It includes an abstract editor that should allow to write easily a dedicated levels editor for your game.
 It can also be used as default editor without any add-on, just run and import a project from your game compiled sources !

+In its current version, the engine greatly simplifies the development of __Platform__, __Strategy__ and __Shoot'em Up__ games, and also __Network__ layer.

 <a href="http://lionengine.b3dgs.com/page.php?lang=en&section=home"><img src="http://lionengine.b3dgs.com/img/home/overview_en.png"/></a>